Mystery Shapes adds excitement to your morning!

 RELATED: Mystery Shapes is just one of the 40+ activities for kids at home that we love to share with you!

-There is something about a sense of prediction and surprise that makes learning shapes a lot more fun than what may be drawn on a worksheet.
+Math activities need to involve prediction and problem-solving.
+Prediction and surprise make learning shapes much more fun than what may be drawn on a worksheet.

-The truth is, setting activities like this one is even faster than pressing print and waiting for it to come out of the printer!
+Setting activities like this one is even faster than pressing print and waiting for it to come out of the printer!

 What shapes should your preschooler know?